Consul General and Trade Commissioner

-Mr. Hlynur Gudjonsson, Consul and Trade Commissioner, Consulate General of Iceland in New York
+Hlynur Gudjonsson, Consul General and Trade Commissioner, Consulate General of Iceland in New York

-Mr. Gudjonsson has more than 20 years of experience as a strategist and managing director for public relations, advertising and political campaigns.
-Prior to joining the Consulate General’s office, Mr. Gudjonsson served as brand manager for Icelandic USA, Inc., a global seafood importer, wholesaler and manufacturer, where he developed and executed the company’s strategic branding initiatives.
+He has more than 20 years of experience as a strategist and managing director for public relations, advertising and political campaigns.
+Prior to joining the Consulate General’s office, Gudjonsson served as brand manager for Icelandic USA, Inc., a global seafood importer, wholesaler and manufacturer, where he developed and executed the company’s strategic branding initiatives.

-Mr. Gudjonsson holds a master’s degree in Integrated Marketing Communication from Emerson College in Boston and a bachelor’s degree in Political History from the University of Iceland in Reykjavik.
-In addition to his role as Consul and Trade Commissioner, Mr. Gudjonsson serves as the General Manager of the Icelandic-American Chamber of Commerce.
-He is also on the board of the Icelandic-Canadian Chamber of Commerce and the Founder of the Foreign Trade Commissioner’s Association in New York, of which he has been Chairman since 2006.
+Gudjonsson holds a master’s degree in Integrated Marketing Communication from Emerson College in Boston and a bachelor’s degree in Political History from the University of Iceland in Reykjavik.
+In addition to his role as Consul General and Trade Commissioner, he serves as the General Manager of the Icelandic-American Chamber of Commerce and the Icelandic Canadian Chamber of Commerce and is one of two Managing Directors of Iceland Naturally.
+He is the founder of the Foreign Trade Commissioner’s Association in New York, and a chairman from 2006-2012.
 His master's thesis on nation branding was published in The Journal of Place Branding.